-These distinguished visitors rotate into the schedule throughout the year, teaching in the regular term at Southampton or Manhattan, in the summer at Southampton, or in the winter sessions in Florence or Kenya.
+These distinguished authors rotate into the schedule throughout the year, teaching in the regular term at Southampton or Manhattan, in the summer at Southampton, or in the winter sessions.

 All our faculty members, full time and visiting, have joined us because they care about encouraging new voices.
 Still others visit us virtually, in the pages of our distinguished literary journal, The Southampton Review.